erizocosmico/git2pg/README.md

 The schema contains the following tables:

 - `repositories`: containing only ids of repositories.
+- `remotes`: containing the remotes with their URLs and fetch refspecs.
 - `refs`: containing the references of each repository and the commits they point to.
 References to objects other than commits are not included.
 - `ref_commits`: which has each commit in each reference in each repository with a `history_index`, which is the offset to the HEAD of the reference.
 - `commits`: containing all the commit information.
 Each table has the reference of the root tree at this point.
 That can be used to join with other tables that have information of root trees.